 The Rumor Mill

-Meanwhile, the stories circulate – somewhere between the status of rumor and urban legend, and stoked by the rampant uncertainty created by the media blackout, and the blocking of Zello, a smartphone app used by protesters to stay in touch.
+Meanwhile, the stories circulate—somewhere between the status of rumor and urban legend, and stoked by the rampant uncertainty created by the media blackout, and the blocking of Zello, a smartphone app used by protesters to stay in touch.
 You hear about the family that was having a quiet sancocho at home when the National Guard burst in, roughed them up and stole their mobile phones.
-You hear of local protesors using home made weapons, from molotov cocktails to crude mortars, against the security forces.
-You hear that local malandros – thugs – are having a field day amid the chaos, looting farmacies and grocery stores with nobody around to stop them.
+You hear of local protestors using homemade weapons, Molotov cocktails and crude mortars, against the security forces.
+You hear that local malandros – thugs – are having a field day amid the chaos, looting pharmacies and grocery stores with nobody around to stop them.
 You hear that Conatur’s downtown headquarters are on fire.

 It all adds up to an atmosphere of total lawlessness and anarchy.
 “Far west stuff,” as one gocho we talked to put it.

 This is the story of the ongoing confrontation between the National Guard and the locals.
 The guards break windows of homes that bang pots and pans, and hurl tear gas canisters inside.
 They break into homes and fire rubber bullets in the air, just to terrorize and intimidate.